Mikejo5000/vsts-docs-pr/docs/user-guide/alm-devops-features.md

 <p><b>Get started </b></p>
-<p>You can [create dashboards, individual reports, or explore data](../report/powerbi/report-on-vso-with-power-bi-vs.md) collected for your Team Services account once you connect to Power BI. </p>
+<p>You can [create dashboards, individual reports, or explore data](../report/powerbi/report-on-vso-with-power-bi-vs.md) collected for your VSTS account once you connect to Power BI. </p>